 |Product & Service Complaints||0|

 |Advertising & Sales Complaints||0|

 |Guarantee & Warranty Complaints||0|

 Since 2000, Electronic Transfer, Inc. has been an accredited business of the Better Business Bureau, and the company retains an “A+” grade at the time of this review.
 Electronic Transfer has not received any complaints in the past three years, but it does show four informal reviews posted to its profile.
-All four of these reviews are positive in tone.
+Three of these reviews are positive in tone, while one is negative.
 However, it is important to bear in mind that these informal reviews are not verified by the BBB.
 In light of this information and the fact that the company is not showing any complaints, we agree with the BBB’s rating of the company.

 About Phillip Parker

 Hi, I’m Phillip and I’m disgusted by the state of credit card processing in the U.S. and abroad.
 I believe that the industry has been overrun by people who engage in fraud and deception in order to steal money from hard working business owners.
 I’ve made it my mission to expose the companies and individuals who engage in predatory marketing, pricing, and contracts, or just provide terrible service.
 Along with uncovering the bad guys, I’ve also discovered the good guys who do stand out from the status quo.
 CPO is a website where you will find ratings and reviews of these companies along with advice on how to save money and which service providers consider.
 Together we can move the industry in a positive direction.
 If you would like to help support my work, please checkout “Fee Sweep” my eGuide to getting the lowest possible fees when accepting card payments.
 If you haven’t heard of “interchange” this advice will save you hundreds, even thousands, in processing fees.Schedule a Consultation with Phillip